Nate Meadors

-Nathan Malik Meadors (born February 13, 1997) is an American football safety for the St. Louis BattleHawks of the XFL.
+Nathan Malik Meadors (born February 13, 1997) is an American professional football safety for the St. Louis Battlehawks of the United Football League (UFL).
 He played college football at UCLA.

-Early life and high school
+Early life

-Meadors was born and grew up in San Bernardino, California and attended San Gorgonio High School.
+Meadors was born and grew up in San Bernardino, California, and attended San Gorgonio High School.
 He was San Gorgonio's starting quarterback as a senior and was named All-CIF Inland Division after passing for 1,481 yards and 22 touchdowns with four interceptions while also rushing for 1,971 yards and 26 touchdowns.

 College career

 Meadors played four seasons for the UCLA Bruins.
 Meadors led the Bruins with nine passes broken up and had 55 tackles and an interception, which he returned for a touchdown, in his junior season.
 As a senior, he recorded 37 tackles, three passes defended, two tackles for loss, one sack and one interception in 10 games played.
 Meadors finished his collegiate career with 149 tackles, 22 passes broken up and three interceptions in 42 games played (30 starts).